 Hagia Sophia and Blue Mosque are the two best-known and most beloved attractions in Istanbul.
 The architecture of both structures is indescribably beautiful and their history seems endless.
-From early morning to dusk, rain or shine, there are long lines of people admiring the exterior of these amazing structures and waiting to get inside.
+From early morning to dusk, rain or shine, there are long lines of visitors admiring the exterior of these amazing structures and waiting to get inside.
 The two buildings face each other from opposite ends of a park with a beautiful water fountain between.

 For Muslims the ancient Blue Mosque is the most holy.
 It’s an active mosque.
 During prayer times throughout the day tourists and non-worshipers are not allowed inside.
-All who enter the Blue Mosque must remove their shoes and remain silent.
+All who enter the Blue Mosque remove their shoes and remain silent.
 Women must wear head coverings.
-There are no similar restrictions for visitors to Hagia Sofia.
+There are no such restrictions for visitors to Hagia Sofia.

 Built in the 6th century, Hagia Sofia’s history goes back 1500 years.
-Below is a quote from an article in Focus Mediterranean Magazine about the amazing history of this magnificent structure.
+Below is a quote from an article in Focus Mediterranean Magazine about the history of this magnificent structure.

-“Many say that Hagia Sophia was built on the site of an ancient pagan temple.
+“Many say Hagia Sophia was built on the site of an ancient pagan temple.
 Documents show that the first Hagia Sophia was built by Emperor Constantius, son of Emperor Constantinos I, and opened for services in 360 AD.
 Although very little is known about this church, experts think it was a basilica-type structure with a rectangular floor plan, circular apse, and timbered roof.
 It was similar to St. Studios Monastery, another basilica in Istanbul, the ruins of which still exist.”

 As mentioned in my first blog from Istanbul there is a breathtaking view of Hagia Sofia from the window in my hotel room.
 No matter how many pictures I take, none of them begin to do it justice.
 It’s wonderful waking up and going to sleep looking at it.
 Will miss the view when sadly I leave Istanbul tomorrow.
 The time spent in Istanbul has truly been an enlightening experience.